If you use an iPhone to listen to podcasts, you likely started using the Apple Podcasts app.

 It works fine… at first.

-But there are so many other great options for podcast apps – for both iOS and Android.
+But there are so many other great options in 2024 for podcast apps – for both iOS and Android.

 Some are iOS (iPhone & iPad) only, some are Android only, and some are for both ecosystems.
 Many of them include discovery options, playback controls, different sharing options, sleep timers, and more.